 In this case, the resulting table will display all the fields of both tables even if there are duplicate values.
 Since we’re using the “ORDER BY” clause here then all the records will be displayed according to the ascending order of the product values.

-For further information about UNION Operator in PostgreSQL, you can visit here.
+For further information about UNION Operator in PostgreSQL, you can visit the official website.

 Conclusion